My Visit to Saudi Arabia – NOT What I Expected!

 Corniche in Jeddah on our visit to Saudi Arabia

-Sightseeing in Saudi Arabia
+Sightseeing during our visit to Saudi Arabia

 After a quick nap, we decided to venture out for lunch and see the famous Corniche, a walkway along the seaside.
 It’s deserted and after a few photos, we decide on lunch in a nearby café.
 We find the café, but the main door is an entrance for men only.
-So we walked around the corner to find the family entrance.

 Upon entering, we are greeted by friendly staff and seated.
 It’s interesting to see that some women wear a veil even in the family section, but then the staff is all men, and they’re mostly from the Philippines.